Franck Laloë: Education and career

 Laloë was born in Rabat, Morocco and studied physics at the École Polytechnique in Paris from 1960 to 1962.
-His studied at University of Paris VI (later Pierre and Marie Curie University) for a two-part doctorate.
+He studied at University of Paris VI (later Pierre and Marie Curie University) for a two-part doctorate.
 His PhD from 1963 to 1968 (Doctorat de troisième cycle) involved research on spin-polarized helium-3 systems.
 He obtained Doctorat d'État in 1970.
 He worked for the CNRS and became director from 1978.
 Later Laloë worked at the Kastler–Brossel Laboratory in Paris, where he was the director from 2004 to 2014.

 Laloë is the initiator of the open archive for scientific works, HAL, created in 2001 at the Centre pour la communication scientifique directe (CCSD) of the CNRS.
 He deals with digital archiving on optical media (CD and DVD) and is president of a corresponding research group (GIS-DON).

 Laloë's research deals with optical pumping, acoustics (including chaos), superfluid helium-3, foundations of quantum mechanics and ultracold quantum gases (Bose-Einstein condensates), as well as optical information storage technology.
 Laloë is co-author of Quantum Mechanics (Mécanique quantique), a popular series of quantum mechanics textbook with Bernard Diu and Claude Cohen-Tannoudji.